mvolkmann/blog/src/smalltalk.md

 - Change "messageSelectorAndArgumentNames"
   to the name of the new method.
 - Modify the comment describing the method.
-- Update the list of temporary variable names or delete that line.
+- Update the list of temporary (local) variable names or delete that line.
 - Replace "statements" with the method implementation.
 - If the method was not associated with a method category ...
   - If the top, third pane does not contain a suitable message category ...